BUU11580 Fundamentals of Management and Organisation 2025/26

 Books:

 There are MANY books in organisation and management.
 You will quickly see that these subjects are divided into many sub-disciplines, and sub-sub-disciplines!
-You will see many types of book, from the textbook to the non-specialist-booklet, to the ‘get rich quick’ stories.
-No books are prescribed on this module, but there will be a list of recommended readings at the end of each lecture.
+You will see many types of books, from the textbook to the non-specialist booklet, to the ‘get rich quick’ stories.
+No books are prescribed for this module, but a list of recommended readings will be provided at the end of each lecture.

 Movies:

 There is sometimes a film or documentary allocated to each Lecture.
 Humans have been communicating through stories for about 20,000 years.
-Movies take their cues from the real world and give us good material to debate our working lives, the ethics of business actions, the power of management, different types of leaders and groups.
+Movies often draw inspiration from the real world, providing us with valuable material to debate our working lives, the ethics of business actions, the power of management, and various types of leaders and groups.

 Podcasts: